goncalopp/simple-ocr-opencv/README.md

 # Simple Python OCR
 This repository is a fork of [simple-ocr-opencv](https://github.com/goncalopp/simple-ocr-opencv) by Goncalopp, with the goal of turning this engine-project with examples into a working library for everyone to use.
-Currently, this project is not released under a LICENSE.
-Copying is only allowed when you have explicit permission of the authors, at this point full copyright applies.
+This project is available under the [GNU AGPLv3 License](https://www.gnu.org/licenses/agpl-3.0.txt), a copy should be available in LICENSE.
+If not, check out the link to learn more.

     Copyright (C) 2016-2017 by Goncalopp and RedFantom All authors are the copyright owners of their respective additions

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU AGPLv3 License, as found in LICENSE.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 Originally inspired by [this question](http://stackoverflow.com/questions/9413216/simple-digit-recognition-ocr-in-opencv-python) on StackOverflow.